xmos/lib_qadc/doc/rst/qadc.rst

      * - Typical minimum conversion time per channel
        - ~0.2 - 0.5 milliseconds
        - ~0.2 - 0.5 milliseconds
+     * - Supported port widths
+       - 1 bit ports only
+       - Any port width.
+Arrays or ports must be of same type.
      * - Number of channels
-       - Limited by 1 bit port count only
+       - Limited by port count only
-       - Limited by 1 bit port count only
+       - Limited by port count only
      * - Typical ENOBs post filtering
        - 8+
        - 8+